vinicius111andrade/miniRT_dev/libs/colors/README.md

 ### Refit Colors
 If an attribute has an value less than 0 it becomes 0 if is greater than 1 it becomes 1.

-### Final Colors
+### ARGB to int
 First calls refit_colors to make sure the values are fit, then multiplies everything by 255.
+And at last use bitwise operators to return a int that has the ARGB info.
+An int has 4 bytes each component uses one byte, remember that one byte has 8 bits and with 8 bits you can write any number from 0 to 255.